Akron Plan: Decline

 In 1908, a convention of the International Sunday School Association approved the development of completely graded lesson plans.
 These were adopted by 35,000 Sunday schools during the following five years.
 With the different grades no longer studying the same topic during a given week, there was no longer a place for the superintendent's review of the whole school.
 School-wide assemblies became infrequent, eliminating the need for a means of quickly bringing the whole body of pupils together.

 The change in Sunday-school organization did away with the advantages of the Akron Plan.
 The oddly shaped rooms could not readily be turned to other purposes without extensive modification.
-While Akron Plan churches continued to be built into the 1920s and 1930s, many existing churches were remodelled to create more useful interior spaces.
+While Akron Plan churches continued to be built into the 1920s and 1930s, many existing churches were remodeled to create more useful interior spaces.
 By the beginning of the 21st century, few intact Akron Plan interiors remained.